 Dr. Sally Rogers conducted a brief video-based interview about this small pilot study.
 Although we are not able to draw wide-reaching conclusions due to the small sample size of this pilot study, results are certainly promising.
 CTV News also completed a video and written report of the use of ESDM with babies.

-- Help is in your hands is a wonderful online resource for families with children who have diagnosed or suspected Autism Spectrum Disorder and for service providers supporting families.
+- Help is in your hands is a wonderful online resource for families with children who have diagnosed or suspected autism and for service providers supporting families.
 It is interactive and online.
 There are many excellent videos.
 While it is a free resource, there is a login required.

 - The Early Coaching Handbook by Dathan Rush and M’Lisa Shelden is an excellent resource for professionals wanting to learn more about parent coaching